bsalehe/pipeline_canker_cherry/README.md

 You may need to reset varaibles `BEAN_PATH` and `PIPELINE_OUT` in the file bean.sh.
 The former finds where BEAN classify.pl script is located while the later saves the prediction results of the bean in text format.

 #### Other T3SS Prediction Tools
 Deepredeff has been also added in the pipeline.
 Deepredeff depends on R and Tensorflow to run CNN models.
 The prediction is done de novo without feature selection mechanism.
+The result of Deepredeff were further filtered by using script "blast_deepredeff_results.sh" to reduce false positives as some of the predicted T3 are in fact other effectors.
+The file "protocol_filtering_deepredeff_results.txt" describes the steps used for filtering.

 #### T4SS Prediction
 The major tool that was integrated in the pipeline is CNN-T4SE (https://idrblab.org/cnnt4se/).
 This uses convolution neural network (CNN) in building model.
 The publication of the tool is in (https://pubmed.ncbi.nlm.nih.gov/31860715/) It outperform many T4SS tools based on this review (https://www.frontiersin.org/articles/10.3389/fmicb.2020.580382/full).
 The script for this tool is named as cnn_t4se.sh